2023–2024 Members of the Board

 Irvington, NYCo-founder, Vesper Company

-Shamit Grover ’05 is a co-founder of Vesper Company.
-Vesper Company partners with entrepreneurs to scale defensible technology and services companies by providing active support and aligned, durable capital.
-He serves on the board of New England Marine Monitoring and Kobalt Music Group.
-Prior to founding Vesper Company in 2021, he was a managing director in the Private Capital Group of MSD Partners, L.P where he led or supported the firm’s investments in Owl Rock, WCG Clinical, Ultimate Fighting Championship, BrightView, Transaction Network Services and OneWest Bank, among others.
+Shamit Grover ’05 is a co-managing partner of Vesper Company and managing partner of Andalusian Credit Partners.
+Vesper Company partners with entrepreneurs to scale content, technology and services companies with strategically aligned capital and active support.
+Andalusian Credit Partners provides direct lending solutions to US middle market companies.
+Previously he was a managing director in the Private Capital Group of MSD Partners where he led or supported the firm’s investments across tech-enabled, business, and financial services.
 Prior to joining MSD Capital, Grover was at Merrill Lynch, where he worked in the global private equity and mergers and acquisitions groups.
 He received his B.S. from Harvey Mudd College (double major in engineering and economics/CMC).

 Mar Hershenson P24